-And indeed, such liquid imagery is taken up conspicuously by It Follows speaks to a trend in contemporary horror, of rendering liquidity contamination.
-So writes Annie McClanahan on a comparable film: ‘the free flow of liquid money that for early twenty-first-century investors was the perfect expression of a fully financialized mode of profitability, must now be prevented, lest its poisonous toxicity spread throughout the social order.’The first time we see Jay on screen she floats beneath autumnal skies in an outdoor swimming pool.
-The lakeside scenes provide Jay and her the chance for a subdued beach party.
+And indeed, such liquid imagery – which is taken up conspicuously by It Follows – speaks to a trend in contemporary horror, of rendering liquidity as one and the same with bodily contamination.
+So writes Annie McClanahan on a comparable splatter film, which uses blood and guts and vomit and saliva to formalize the inter- and intra-subjective streams of liquid capital: ‘the free flow of liquid money that for early twenty-first-century investors was the perfect expression of a fully financialized mode of profitability, must now be prevented, lest its poisonous toxicity spread throughout the social order.’
+This anxiety is familiar to both our poem and our film.
+If, as in Michael North’s reading of Eliot, ‘the horror of sex seems to come in part from its power to metonymize,’ if ‘desire pulls the body apart, so that to give in to it is to suffer permanent dismemberment,’ the film’s erotic imperative supplies that horror with its economic corollary, registering middle-class anxiety about financial contagion through sex, rendering liquidity as pathogenic genital fluid.
+We see this narratively with the characters’ interlocking preoccupations with sex and class, but also at the level of mise-en-scène, so much of which involves eroticized bodies floating in liquid.
+In good epic fashion, the film opens in media res, with a teenage girl’s flight from the suburbs, away from her home and her family, to the water’s edge, where she awaits death.
+The first time we see Jay on screen she floats beneath autumnal skies in an outdoor swimming pool.
+The lakeside scenes in the film’s second act provide Jay and her gang the chance for a subdued beach party.
 And Jay’s friend, Yara, is conspicuously portrayed as a mermaid: in one critic’s exacting description, she is ‘a Hipster Ariel doppelganger, with big glasses, reddish hair, and a seashell Kindle-type device.’
 Most importantly of all, the film’s denouement, the final showdown between Jay and ‘it,’ takes place in a massive indoor swimming pool.
 The journey to the pool, from the affluent Sterling Heights into the City of Detroit, reflects a shift down the economic scale.
 Along the way houses become more and more dilapidated.
 The architecture looms.
 ‘When I was a little girl,’ says Yara, the Ariel doppelganger, ‘my parents wouldn’t have allowed me to go south of 8 Mile.
 And I didn’t even know what that meant until I got a little bit older, and I started realizing that’s where the city started and the suburbs ended.’
 They enter the waterpark building right on twilight and, having emerged poolside after venturing through a series of subterranean tunnels, they prepare to fight.
 The plan is to electrocute their invisible assailant.